futzu/SCTE35_threefive/README.md

 >
 > If you have something to say, I want to hear it.
 >
 > If you have a question, ask it.
-If it's a stupid question, thats okay,
+If it's a stupid question, that's okay,
 > I ask stupid questions all the time.
 >